Huotes/CommitMaker/README.md

 Guantuanamo Bay, Cuba, is the military code-word for 'Chuck Norris' basement'.

 If, by some incredible space-time paradox, Chuck Norris would ever fight himself, he'd win.
 Period.

+NT is the only OS that has caused me to beat a piece of hardware to death with my bare hands.